My Journey to 53-equal

 That was a problem for me, because my ears could never “forgive” the fact that almost all music sounds (and is) out of tune.
 Mathieu’s book is a grand synthesis of modern 12-equal tuning, traditional music theory and its ancient origins.
 My book here has a different focus: to develop a musical template that allows considerably more harmonic richness than our traditional 12-equal tuning while staying in tune.
 I promise you, if you can read and understand Mathieu’s book, it will greatly enrich your understanding of the potential of 53-equal music.

 I spent the next four months calculating all the notes and numbers and creating the mandala, but at every moment I knew exactly where I was, guided by the vision that fully oriented me every step of the way.
-Though I was not the first person to do this, I had finally internalized and fully understood for myself the meta-theory that was the underpinning of every musical system of every ancient culture in the world.
+Though I was not the first person to do this, I had finally internalized and fully understood for myself the meta-theory that was the underpinning of countless musical systems of many of the ancient cultures of the world.
 With my understanding, my computer programs and my honeycombed keyboard, I could at last create music wherein scales from ancient Japan, China, India, Arabia, Turkey, Greece, Rome, Byzantium, Egypt, Tunisia and many more could all be played in a single piece, on a single instrument, their underlying harmonic similarities bringing them into a perfect union.
 I felt as Galileo may have felt with the world’s first telescope.
 Wherever he pointed his instrument, he would discover literally thousands of stars no one had ever seen before.
 So it is with 53-eq music: everywhere I look I see new musical potentials, new scales, new modes of expression that could keep thousands of the most innovative composers happy for countless centuries.

 As I began to play some of these lost, ancient scales in their pure, original tunings, I sometimes wept for joy.
 It is as if sleeping giants were being roused from their slumbers and allowed to sing once again.
 But now there is a new way they can express themselves.
 In most ancient cultures, flutes and other instruments could play only seven or at most twelve different notes.
 These notes would be carefully tuned to the harmonic ratios determined by the fixed scales.
 And they were developed in societies with very fixed caste systems of one kind or another.
 The advanced ancient civilizations all had a class of people who had the time to study mathematics and the cosmos.
 Their studies brought them the engineering principles that allowed the creation of pyramids and other monolithic structures on every continent, complex astrological systems, advanced weapons of war, full-scale city planning, and an understanding of the mathematical principles of acoustics underlying all music.
 But every ancient musical system was fixed in a single “key.”
 If an ancient mode started in F, by God it ended in F, and there was almost no such thing as a key change.
 There is a static quality to much of ancient music which reflects perfectly a spiritual connection to some core presence around which the entire cosmos dances and sings in praise– but it also exposes the static quality of their societies.